SUMaC Student Working on Project

 Online and Residential Options

-The joy of mathematics is brought into every aspect of the SUMaC program.
+SUMaC brings the joy of mathematics into every aspect of its program.
 The online experience and residential programs have equal levels of academic rigor and content.
-The residential SUMaC experience provides in-person social opportunities and field trips with peers, while online SUMaC provides virtual social opportunities with peers, guest speakers, and teaching assistants.
+The residential SUMaC experience provides in-person social opportunities and field trips with peers, while online SUMaC provides virtual social opportunities with peers, guest speakers, and instructional assistants.

 We receive many more qualified applicants for this small program than the space we have available.
 The residential program will serve 40 participants and the online program will serve 64 participants.
 Applicants should consider these program sizes when selecting whether they would like to be considered for the residential, online, or both SUMaC offerings.